AndriyGu/GeoApiTestTask/Readme.md

 #The application must be called by REST API for receiving all addresses from Nominatim API  by saved coordinates.
 GET http://localhost:8080/api/nominatim/getDataFromCoordinatesFromAPI/{{lat}}/{{lon}}

+# if you want to use docker change settings in application.properties
+# or dev branch
 mvn clean package -DskipTests
 docker build .